OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:33

-He took Peter, James and John along with him, and he began to be deeply distressed and troubled.
+He took Peter, James, and John along with him, and he began to be deeply distressed and troubled.

 ## Mark 14:34